Introduction

 Table Position

-- Early Position (EP): Playing Big Slick cautiously in early positions is wise.
+- Early Position (EP): It is wise to play Big Slick cautiously in early positions.
 Raising is acceptable, but you should be prepared to fold if faced with a re-raise from a tight player.

 - Middle Position (MP): You can raise more confidently in middle positions.
 Players in this position have a wider range, allowing you to apply pressure with Big Slick.